acumos/vm-predictor/readme.md

 (3) Multi-entity simulations can process the FEAT files directly.
 However, some care must be taken if the files are sequential or very large.

 If the FEAT files are sequential in time, you do not want to process them separately;  instead you want to process them as if they were concatenated.
-That can be accomplished with the 'append_files' (-a) option:
+That can be accomplished with the 'join_files' (-j) option:

-    python crome_multi.py -a FEAT*.csv
+    python crome_multi.py -j FEAT*.csv

 Depending on memory constraints, you may not be able to process all of the concatenated FEAT files at once.
 What you can do instead is process 1 or 2 at a time and collect the results in intermediate JSON files using the write_predictions (-p) option.

 For exaple, if the train-predict regimen is 31 days and 1 day, at MINIMUM two month-long files are required.
 So to cover a longer time span one could proceed in steps as follows:

-    python crome_multi.py -p -o ./predict -a FEAT_Feb2017.csv FEAT_Mar2017.csv
+    python crome_multi.py -p -o ./predict -j FEAT_Feb2017.csv FEAT_Mar2017.csv
-    python crome_multi.py -p -o ./predict -a FEAT_Mar2017.csv FEAT_Apr2017.csv
+    python crome_multi.py -p -o ./predict -j FEAT_Mar2017.csv FEAT_Apr2017.csv
-    python crome_multi.py -p -o ./predict -a FEAT_Apr2017.csv FEAT_May2017.csv
+    python crome_multi.py -p -o ./predict -j FEAT_Apr2017.csv FEAT_May2017.csv
     Etc.

 The final output of that will be a set of JSON prediction files, one per entity/VM covering the entire (4-month) time range.